 Preparation:

 Remove the rind from the cheese and cut the cheese into small cubes.
-If you like, you can rub a clove of garlic into the fondue pot or another large pot.
-Put the cheese cubes and wine in the saucepan and let the cheese melt over a low heat.
-Stir regularly, although — listen, here's a fun fact — the real Savoyard swears by all means that you stir with a wooden spoon and not in round circular motions, but in figure eights.
-It is said that this makes the fondue even creamier.
+If you like, you can rub the fondue pot or another large pot with a clove of garlic.
+Add the cheese cubes and wine to the pot and melt the cheese over low heat.
+Stir regularly.
+Listen up, here's a fun fact: true Savoyards swear by always stirring with a wooden spoon, and not in circular motions, but in figure-eights.
+This supposedly makes the fondue even creamier.

-Optionally, you can also add a capful of cherry brandy to the fondue at the end.
-It is said to help with digestion.
-But beware: this can quickly become very intense.
+Optionally, you can add a capful of cherry brandy to the fondue at the end.
+It's said to aid digestion.
+But be careful: it can quickly become very intense.
 We personally prefer the pure version without the schnapps.
-In case of doubt, you can simply drink it if you feel like it...
-Alternatively, we recommend the fine Dr. Jaglas bitter elixirs made from artichoke or ginseng .
+If in doubt, you can always just drink it with the drink if you're in the mood.
+Alternatively, we also recommend the fine Dr. Jaglas bitter elixirs made from artichoke or ginseng for digestion.

 Our wine recommendation for fondue:

-First of all, it is very important that you cook the same wine that you drink (preferably while cooking).
-White wine goes better than red wine and it shouldn't be too fruity, because that doesn't go well.
-We recommend either the Contraste branco from Portugal or the Saumur blanc from France from the Loire.
+First of all, it's very important that you cook with the same wine that you drink (preferably during cooking).
+White wine is better than red, and it shouldn't be too fruity, as that's not a good match.
+We recommend either Contraste branco from Portugal or Saumur blanc from the Loire Valley in France.

 - - -

 By the way, it doesn't always have to be fondue or the classic raclette with real raclette cheese.
-Here are our other cheese tips for the winter: As an alternative to the classic raclette cheese, we recommend a Saint-Nectaire , which also has the best melting properties and is also well suited for thickening sauces.
-Or an Ardi Gasna , a sheep's cheese from the French Basque Country.
-And fondue also works with 1/2 Comté and 1/2 Abondance or or or ... the possibilities are almost endless!
-Just ask us, we would be happy to advise you!
+Here are our other cheese tips for winter: As an alternative to classic raclette cheese, we recommend Saint-Nectaire , which also melts perfectly and is also great for thickening sauces.
+Or Ardi Gasna , a sheep's cheese from the French Basque Country.
+And fondue also works with 1/2 Comté and 1/2 Abondance , or whatever... the possibilities are endless!
+Just ask us; we'll be happy to advise you!